 The struggle is real!
 But the need to do every single item on your website to-do list is not.
 Why?
 Because not every website optimization is going to help you achieve your business goals at this time.

 How to choose the right items from your to-do list to focus on

 Let’s break that down a litle.

 First, let’s remember why we have our website in the first place.
 We have a website because it serves our business.
-We spend time and money building and maintaining them because we know they will (or can!) have a good return-on-investment for our business.
+We spend time and money building and maintaining them because we know that having a great website provides an excellent return-on-investment.